fablabbcn/smartcitizen-docs/docs/guides/firmware/upgrading-the-firmware.md

 	![](/assets/images/sck_2/esp_update.png)

-	* After the update you just did, you can configure your kit as a new device following the [onboarding](https://start.smartcitizen.me) process or use your previous token as explained before
+	* After the update you just did, you can configure your kit as a new device following the [onboarding]({{ extra.urls.installation.link }}) process or use your previous token as explained before.

 ### Force ESP upload